St Augustine's Church, Norwich

-St Augustine's Church is a redundant Anglican church building in the city of Norwich, Norfolk, England.
+St Augustine's Church is an Anglican church building in the city of Norwich, Norfolk, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building. and is under the care of the Churches Conservation Trust.
 The church stands to the west of St Augustine's Street, the A1024 road, to the north of the Norwich inner ring road.

 History

 St Augustine's is the only pre-Reformation church in Norfolk with this dedication.
 The earliest documentary evidence of a church dedicated to St Augustine in Norwich dates from 1163 in a letter from the bishop of Norwich, William de Turbe, to the prior of Llanthony Secunda Priory in Gloucester.
 Nothing of this Norman church survives.
 The church was substantially rebuilt in the early 15th century.
 The tower was added in 1682–87 after the flint tower collapsed.
 The date 1687 was added, presumably on completion, to the east-facing parapet.
 In the 1880s R. M. Phipson restored part of the fabric of the church and reordered the interior.
 During the 20th century the condition of the building deteriorated.
 By the 1990s the tower had become dangerous and the church's three 17th-century Norwich-made bells (which pre-date the new tower) were removed and donated to All Saints church, Carleton Rode.
 The church was declared redundant on 18 March 1975, and was vested in the Churches Conservation Trust on 19 April 2000.

-As of 2000, the congregation meets in the church hall.
-But the church is still used on high days and holidays.
+As of 2000, the congregation meets in the church hall, but the church is still used on high days and holidays.